AOSC Committees

 Below is a list of the AOSC Department Committees.
 Click the title to expand for more information.

-A. Jones (Chair), A. Ruiz-Barradas, L. Rodeo
+A. Jones (Chair), A. Ruiz-Barradas, Grad and UG Students

 Charge:

-R. Dickerson (Chair), G. Cooper
+AOSC APT: D. Zhang (Chair), G. Cooper

 Charge:

-• Create APT subcommittees and oversee the promotion process
+• Create APT Subcommittees and oversee the promotion process

-• Organizes/supervise the AOSC APT votes.
+• Organize/supervise the AOSC APT votes

-• Create faculty search committees, in consultation with the Chair.
+• Create Faculty Search Committees, in consultation with the Chair

-Charge to the APT subcommittees:
+Charge to the APT subcommittee:

-Charge to the Search Committees:
+Charge to the Faculty Search Committee:

-• Advertise for and recruit outstanding candidates for faculty and staff positions within the Department.
+• Advertise for and recruit outstanding candidates for faculty and staff positions

 APT: CMNS